advancedAgritek-BB/coinTrader2.0/README.md

 ### Twitter Sentiment API

-Set `TWITTER_SENTIMENT_URL` to the endpoint for the sentiment service used by `sentiment_filter.py`.
+Add `TWITTER_SENTIMENT_URL` to `crypto_bot/.env` to point at the sentiment service used by `sentiment_filter.py`.
 If this variable is not provided, the bot defaults to the placeholder `https://api.example.com/twitter-sentiment`, so sentiment fetches will fail until a real URL is supplied.

 ### Funding Rate API

-Set `FUNDING_RATE_URL` to the endpoint used by `volatility_filter.py` when fetching perpetual funding rates.
+Add `FUNDING_RATE_URL` to `crypto_bot/.env` to specify the endpoint used by `volatility_filter.py` when fetching perpetual funding rates.
 Without this variable the bot falls back to the placeholder `https://funding.example.com` and will log errors until a real URL is supplied.

-For Kraken, set:
+For Kraken, add the following line to `crypto_bot/.env`:

 ```env
 FUNDING_RATE_URL=https://futures.kraken.com/derivatives/api/v3/historical-funding-rates?symbol=